Reliable computation by large-alphabet formulas in the presence of noise: Large-alphabet computation

 and is therefore symmetric noise preserving i.e. \(\text{PA} \subseteq \text{SNP}\).

 Comparing with \cref{def:symmetric-noise-preserving-gates}, we see that for \(q > 3\), the containment is strict. \end{proof}

-\begin{theorem} Pseudo-additive functions can be reliably computed up to the denoising threshold. \end{theorem} \begin{proof} First, we show that the pseudo-additive functions can be reliably for all error rates up to the maximally fixed-point \(\varepsilon < (q - 1)/q\).
+\begin{theorem} The clone of pseudo-additive functions can be reliably computed using \(\varepsilon\)-noisy single-input permutation gates, the single-input constant function, \(2\)-input modular addition gates, and majority gates \(\maj{[q,k]}\)~gates up to the majority gate denoising threshold of \cref{lem:lower-bound-on-majqk-denoising-threshold}. \end{theorem} \begin{proof} First, we show that \(\varepsilon\)-noisy pseudo-additive functions \(g\), given \(a\) noisy encodings, maintain their output in the correct basin of attraction for \(\varepsilon < (q - 1)/q\).